-The following materials are closed stack and are housed behind the Library Desk:
+The following materials are on reserve and can be requested at the Library Desk:

 The Reference Collection is located on the low shelving throughout the Library Commons.
 It includes government and court directories, Who’s Who, encyclopedias, academic directories, legal education directories, dictionaries, thesauri and other miscellaneous directories.
 Also located on short shelves in the Library Commons is the legal encyclopedia American Jurisprudence (AmJur) and American Jurisprudence, 2d (AmJur2d).